brianhtam/boardgame_linear_regression/README.md

 Read the [blog post](https://brianhtam.github.io/).

 #### Description
-Predicting Boardgames "popularity" scores using linear regression and statistics from the BoardGameGeek API.
+Predicting Boardgame retail "Success" using linear regression and statistics from the BoardGameGeek API.

 The popularity of a track is algorithmically calculated, and is a combination of how many plays a track has and